Imperium (1990 video game): Plot

-Imperium is a space adventure in which the goal is to either dominate the entire galaxy or live to be 1,000 years of age.
-The player controls all elements, from political to military, endeavoring not only to spread the empire's influence but also to prevent other empires from influencing the player's territory.
-The player maintains invasion forces, the building of fleets, and ensuring subordinates remain loyal, and can have the computer control the empire's economics, defense, and diplomacy.
+Imperium is a space adventure video game in which the player can choose to either dominate the whole galaxy or survive to be 1,000 years of age.
+The player controls all political and military elements, and can spread the influence of the empire while stopping other empires from gaining influence over the area under control of the player.
+The player maintains invasion forces, the construction of fleets, and reinforcing the loyalty of subordinates, and can allow the computer to control the economics, defense, and diplomacy of the empire.

 Gameplay

-Imperium is icon- and window-driven.
-Icons allow the player to save and load games, establish alliances and embargoes, review wealth, deploy forces and fight, check maps, and gather news and reports.
-The players can set windows around the screen, which contain selection areas to either type in data or click a button to retrieve additional data.
-All icons and all but one window, with attendant information, are displayed in monochrome.
+Imperium is driven by icon and windows.
+The player uses icons to save and load games, establish alliances with and embargoes against opponents, review the wealth level, deploy strategic forces and fight, view the maps, and gather information from news and other reports.
+The players can set windows all around the screen, which contain selection areas where the player can either type in data or click to retrieve more data.
+All of these icons and all but one of the windows, and all the information they provide, are displayed in monochrome.